bluecats/bluecats-ios-sdk/README.md

 ####BCBeacon

 A BCBeacon object represents a beacon device.
-Beacon devices are uniquely identified by their composite key (ProximityUUID:Major:Minor).
-Characterisitics such as beacon loudness and target speed can be changed to customize behaviours for your use case.
-In addition, you can use our management apps to assign categories such as text, hashtags, or urls to a beacon.
-The SDK eagerly syncs and caches beacons from nearby sites for your app.
+Characterisitics such as beacon loudness and target speed can be changed to customize beacon behaviours for your use case.
+The SDK syncs and caches beacons from nearby sites for your app based on signigficant location change.
+This allows the presentation of outside beacon data quickly and relaiabily in areas of poor connectivity.
 Our BCBeacon gives context to Apple's CLBeacon.

 ####BCMicroLocation

 A BCMicroLocation object represents the sites and beacons in proximity to the user.
-When your app needs some context it can query a micro-location for a sites beacons and categories by proximity.
-Its all the beacon goodness wrapped up into a tiny object.
-And integrating micro-locations with your app is simple.
-Either observe micro-location did update notification or become a delegate of our BCMicroLocationManager and implement the equivalent method.
+When your app needs some context it can query a micro-location for a site's beacons and categories by proximity.
+It's all the beacon goodness wrapped up into a tiny object.
+Integrating micro-locations with your app is simple.
+Either observe a micro-location did update notification or become a delegate of our BCMicroLocationManager and implement the equivalent method.

 ## Examples